 Children requiring medication during the school day must bring the medicine in its original packaging detailing the medicine, the child's name, dosage and frequency.
-This must be handed into the School Nurse responsible for either Junior or Senior School, School Office or for children in Pre-prep, their class teacher.
-Parents must complete a Prescribed Medication Form giving written consent for administration.
+This must be handed into the School Nurse, School Office or for children in Pre-prep, their class teacher.
+Parents must complete a Medication Form giving written consent for administration.
 The member of staff must record the administration of the medicine and return the form to the parents at the end of the school day or once the course of medicine has been completed.
 A copy of the form is retained by the School Nurses.

 Members of staff are not authorised to administer medication to pupils unless they have completed an e-learning course on Medication Administration.
-A list detailing which staff have completed the training is kept by the Senior Nurse.
+A list detailing which staff have completed the training is kept on the shared drive.